kivanctezoren/learning-opencv3-solns/README.md

 This repository contains my solutions to the exercises provided in the book Learning OpenCV 3 (1st ed).

+The solutions are presented in both OpenCV 3 and OpenCV 4.
+(Though, the differences are often small if there are any.)
+Each program has its own CMake directives, and they are compiled independently.

 ## Requirements

 * **CMake (>= 3.0)**